 There are several instances where there could be additional stacking.
 That applies where the vehicle in question is a non-owed vehicle or a “temporary substitute vehicle”.
 Coverage can be further stacked if your client happens to reside in the same household with relatives who have Med Pay coverage under their own separate policies.
 For instance, assume that your client borrows a neighbor’s car and he is injured.
 The neighbor has four (4) cars.
 Each with $10,000 Med Pay coverage.
 You’ve got access to that $40,000.
 Assume further that your client lives with his parents and two (2) siblings.
 Each of them have four (4) cars with $10,000 in coverage.
 Assume further that your client has four (4) cars with $10,000 in coverage.
 You now have $200,000 in Med Pay coverage.
 The key to this of course is the fact that your client was driving a non-owned vehicle.

 Also assume that your client is in a vehicle driven by someone else besides its owner.
 Not only does he have all of the above coverage, but he may also have access to that driver’s coverage which could ramp the coverage up to as much as $240,000.
 Assume that driver lives with his sister who has four (4) cars with each $10,000 in coverage.
-Then he may have access to that $40,000 in coverage, brining the total coverage up to $280,000.
+Then you may have access to that $40,000 in coverage, bringing the total coverage up to $280,000.

 Stacking may also be found to exist in instances where the injured party is a resident of two households.
 For instance if a child is subject to a Custody Agreement where both parents have joint custody and the child spends time with both parents.
 In Nationwide v.
 Robinson, 36 Va.
 Cir.
 193 (1995), the court found that the child was a resident of two households.
 As such he was a first class insured as to the households of both parents and as to all auto policies insuring each resident relative in those two households and could stack the coverage on each car on each such policy up to four cars per policy.